equinor/ert/docs/reference/configuration/keywords.rst

         ::

-                -- Let each realizations run for 50 seconds MAX_RUNTIME 50
+                -- Let each realization run for 50 seconds MAX_RUNTIME 50

         The MAX_RUNTIME key is optional.

+        Note that if you are using a Slurm queue, then you need to pass the option explcitly as a queue option.
+See :ref:`Slurm's options <slurm_smax_runtime>`.

 Parameterization keywords